franciscolopezsancho/akka-persistence-query-training/exercise_06_adding_more_tags/README.md

 ##### TO DO:
     - create a new Command and its event. `CleanBox` -> `BoxCleaned`
     - create a projection only for these new events
-    - create a test to prove we get only those events in our projection table
+    - create a test to prove we get only those events in our projection table.
+Such as:

 ##### Some more explanation